Kazmimasooma/Group-1-Disney/README.md

 * Any video games would have to be adventure games instead of puzzle games

+Through the help of data and ML models we can make informed business decisions which greatly mitigates our risk factor.
+Here are some ways ML can help us:-

+* Marketting can be targetted at specific groups of customers making it more efficient and effective

+* When building new attractions at Disney World, we can pinpoint what type of ride it should be (Should it be more thrilling like a rollercoaster or an easy going ride)

+* We can also know where to place rides (Eg. We can put 'Toy Story' and 'Lion king' rides next to each other).
+This will encourage more visitors to buy tickets for both the rides as they are at a close proximity.

+* Since we know the closest movie neighbours we can use this information for merchandise placement.
+Eg: Lion King merchandise beside Toy Story merchandise, making it more likely for customers to buy both toys.

 ### Questions the team hopes to answer with the data